bihealth/sodar-core-legacy/docs/source/getting_started.rst

 Repository Contents
 ===================

-The following Django apps will be installed when including ``django-sodar-core`` in your project:
+The following Django apps will be installed when installing the ``django-sodar-core`` package:

 - **projectroles**: Base app for project access management and dynamic app content management.
 All other apps require the integration of projectroles.
-- **timeline**: Project app for logging and viewing project-related activity
+- **timeline**: Project app for logging and viewing project-related activity.
-- **userprofile**: Site app for viewing user profiles
+- **userprofile**: Site app for viewing user profiles.

 The following packages are included in the repository for development and as examples: